MFA in Creative Writing

 In a typical year, 200-300 students apply.
 Following a highly competitive admissions process, 20-30 successful applicants are accepted into Fiction, Nonfiction or Poetry and begin a two-year course of study that culminates in a polished body of work and a public reading.
 During these years, students work closely with our nationally (and internationally) recognized regular faculty, as well as with the talented and highly-regarded visiting writers who annually fill the program's Hugo and Kittredge fellowships.

 For application information and deadlines, please visit the Prospective Creative Writing Students web page.

-To learn more about the program, visit the Creative Writing program´s website and/or contact the program´s Director, Judy Blunt, or the Creative Writing Program Coordinator, Karin Schalm, with questions and inquiries.
+To learn more about the program, visit the Creative Writing program´s website and/or contact the program´s Director, Kevin Canty, or the Creative Writing Program Coordinator, Karin Schalm, with questions and inquiries.